|

 When selecting photography, you want to make a design choice that feels authentic while also diverse.

-A final photography consideration is your overall project.
 How many photos will you need, and where will they appear?
 If you're creating a multi-channel campaign, comprehensive website, or suite of assets, consider how DE&I will show up across the series as well as on each individual piece.
 For example, if you were designing a set of 10 emails with one image each, it would be nearly impossible to feature every ethnicity in each email.
 However, throughout the 10 emails there would be plenty of opportunities to showcase different types of people interacting together.

 It’s an uncomfortable reality that when it comes to still photography, instant, two-dimensional visual cues are all we really have to understand the people in the photo.
 The challenge is then how to show diversity in your photography when not every facet of one’s identity is as readily apparent as one might assume?